comp-neural-circuits/OTmodel/README.md

-# Oxytocin shapes spontaneous activity patterns in the developing visual cortex by activating somatostatin interneurons
+### Oxytocin shapes spontaneous activity patterns in the developing visual cortex by activating somatostatin interneurons
 ![OT model panels](Model_panels.png)

 Jupyter notebook for running the model from Maldonado et al. *Current Biology* 2020 "Oxytocin shapes spontaneous activity patterns in the developing visual cortex by activating somatostatin interneurons"

+---
+### How to use

 To install NEST with Conda, follow steps in the this tutorial :